Certified Clinical Medical Assistant (CCMA) Program

 NATIONAL CERTIFICATION EXAMINATION:

 After completing the Clinical Medical Assistant training, the Student must take the Certified Clinical Medical Assistant (CCMA), a National Certification Exam offered by the National Healthcareer Association (NHA).
-The Exam will be offered at MTC.
+The Exam will be offered at MedNoc

 NHA Certification for Medical Assistant Exam Eligibility